Before You Buy A Car

 - Does the steering wheel vibrate at any point?

-- Are there any weird noises when the car is at a standstill?
+- Does the vehicle make weird noises when idling?
 When you accelerate?

 - If you let go of the steering wheel, does the vehicle pull to one side?

-If you feel good about the vehicle after the walk around and the test drive, ask to take it to a licensed mechanic for a complete inspection.
-If a seller hesitates to let you take it to a mechanic, it’s probably best to walk away from the sale.
+If you feel good about the vehicle after the informal inspection and test drive, ask to take it to a licensed mechanic for a complete inspection.
+If a seller hesitates to let you take it to a mechanic, that could indicate there’s a problem.